jambolo/advent_of_code_2020/README.md

 # Advent of Code 2020

-My solutions for Advent of Code 2020 implemented in Julia
+My solutions for Advent of Code 2020 implemented in Julia.
+The development environment is VS Code and Ubuntu via WSL.

 ### Day 1
 Julia provides no extra benefit.